top of page

 In 1987, Elora returned to the Junior 'B' circuit and enjoyed many successful seasons both on the floor and in the stands with their loyal fan base always filling the Elora Community Centre.
 They would qualify for the Championship Tournament in both 1999 and in 2000, earning themselves a 4th place finish and a bronze respectfully.
 They would host the Tournament in 2004 but would be defeated in the final.
 2005 would be a much finer year as Elora would hoist the Founders Cup again at the tournament held in Saskatoon, Saskatchewan where they would thrash the Edmonton Warriors 11-2 in the final.
 That team was lead by cousins Jamie Rooney and future NLL Toronto Rock star, Rob Marshall and included a handful of the sons of former Mohawks players.

 Numerous great teams followed, with multiple Division Championships won, while appearing in back to back Ontario Finals in 2008 and 2009 however with the thirst of a Provincial Championship not being quenched.
-That all changed in 2018 as Elora would regain Jr 'B' lacrosse supremacy by earning a 9-5 victory over the Seneca Warchiefs at the Founders Cup held on the first nations reserve of Kahnawake.
+That all changed in 2018 as Elora would regain Jr 'B' lacrosse supremacy by earning a 9-5 victory over the Seneca Warchiefs at the Founders Cup held on the first nations reserve of Akwesasne.
 The 'Hawks were lead by Captain Klayton Hoelscher, current NLL goaltender Landon Kells and offensive weapons Tyrus Rehanek, Cole Spear and Kurtis Woodland who himself amassed a ridiculous 40 points in just 5 tournament games.

 More very competitive years followed with a rabid fanbase wanting a 6th cup for Elora (technically 7th in franchise history re: Guelph Mohawks 1964 win) Those expectations would be fulfilled just 5 seasons later.